Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Ethical Considerations:

-• Balanced Approach: The combination of negative punishment with positive reinforcement ensured that Charlie’s training remained positive overall, reducing the likelihood of stress or confusion.
+- Balanced Approach: Combining negative punishment with positive reinforcement ensured that Charlie’s training remained positive overall, reducing the likelihood of stress or confusion.